feralriosv/Data_Structures_Learning/src/hashing/README.md

 Class HashEntry

     - Setter and getter for next attribute was implemented

+Class HashFunction

+    - New Implementation, which separates the function logic from the Data Structure as itself

 TO-DO
 •	Implement the first functional prototype of the MyHashTable (Minimum Viable Product) to test insertions, lookups, and basic collision handling.